wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_10b.png

 As mentioned above, it is important to note that the effective refractive index and absorption coefficient does not necessarily equate with the mole fractions of the components of each mixture.
-In this case, breakup of methanol clusters by the dichloromethane would alter the Hydrogen bonding of the methanol and therefore affect its infrared spectrum.
+Hydrogen bonded liquids are an example where if made very dilute in an inert solvent would have greatly narrowed lineshapes and thus have a different spectrum.
-(The visible portion of the refractive index and absorption coeffecient is less likely to be affected as neither solvent is strongly absorptive in the Visible.)
 Nevertheless, there is a pretext for using this additive method to estimate phasematching geometries as it may give the user a location to which to begin experimentally finding optimal conditions.